WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Server owners could not see the DELETE option when not an admin.
 * Fix: WPAPP - (security) blank out a password in logs if admin adds or changes from inside wpcd.
 * Fix: WPAPP - Tweak the message shown in the MISC tab when delete protection is turned on.
 It now differs slightly based on whether it's shown in wp-admin or the front-end.
+* Fix: WPAPP - Ensure that redis and memcached do not install older versions of php as a byproduct of installing their php components.
 * Dev: WPAPP - Add an action hook and associated helper function for the 'wp_site_update_wpconfig_option' bash action.
 * Dev: WPAPP - Add an action hook and associated helper function for the 'add_php_param' bash action.
 * Dev: WPAPP - Add an action hook and associated helper function for the 'change_php_workers' bash action.